 A UN climate conference in Glasgow is an incredible opportunity

-The President for the 26th United Nations Conference of the Parties (COP26) Claire Perry MP today announced that the next conference would be held in Glasgow in late 2020, assuming that the UK is confirmed as host country.
+The President for the 26th United Nations Conference of the Parties (COP26) Claire Perry MP has confirmed that the next conference will be held in Glasgow in late 2020.

 Commenting on the news, SCIAF’s Advocacy Manager Dr Geraldine Hill said: